adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 > There is a book on Kernelization (https://www.cambridge.org/core/books/kernelization/36F327A8BB97CB6BBEA564368BF1AD4A) that you can refer to.
 > There are more relevant references for both parameterized complexity and streaming in the "Towards a Theory of Parameterized Streaming Algorithms" paper...

-**Branching**: Trees have been used as a abstract data type in computer science for decades.
+**Branching**: Trees have been used as an abstract data type in computer science for decades.
 They provide relatively easy logarithmic complexity, due to the fact that they split their data into $n$ sections recursively, and are simple to understand and implement, leading to them being a core concept in any University introduction-level algorithms course.

 > In this section, we show how to reduce the number of passes to $2^k$ (while still maintaining the same storage) using the technique of bounded-depth search trees (also known as branching).
 The method of bounded-depth search trees gives a folklore FPT algorithm for k-VC which runs in $2^{O(k)} · n^{O(1)}$ time.
 The idea is simple: any vertex cover must contain at least one end-point of each edge.
 We now build a search tree as follows: choose an arbitrary edge, say $e = u − v$ in the graph.
 Start with the graph $G$ at the root node of the search tree.
 Branch into two options, viz. choosing either $u$ or $v$ into the vertex cover.
 The resulting graphs at the two children of the root node are $G − u$ and $G − v$.
 Continue the branching process.
 Note that at each step, we branch into two options and we only need to build the search tree to height $k$ for the k-VC problem.
 Hence, the binary search tree has $2^{O(k)}$ leaf nodes.
 If the resulting graph at any leaf node is empty (i.e. has no edges) then $G$ has a vertex cover of size $≤ k$ which can be obtained by following the path from the root node to the leaf node in the search tree.
 Conversely, if the resulting graphs at none of the leaf nodes of the search tree are empty then $G$ does not have a vertex cover of size $≤ k$: this is because at each step we branched on all the (two) possibilities at each node of the search tree.